 This is the most common type of insurance.
-It is not only applicable to farm businesses but also for everyone who owns any kind of personal property.
+It is not only applicable to farm businesses but also to everyone who owns any kind of personal property.
 It primarily covers structures or buildings situated at the farm.
-The two common methods to calculate the value of a damaged property are Actual Cash Value and Replacement Cost Value.
+The two common methods to calculate the value of damaged property are Actual Cash Value and Replacement Cost Value.

 The Actual Cost Value is the cost to replace a property minus its depreciated price.
 For example, The value of your property five years ago was $5million.
 However, since some parts of the farm are no longer in good condition; your property’s actual cash value depreciated to $3.5million.

-Being said, if in any case that your farm got burned to the ground and it needs to be built again; your insurance provider will just give you $3.5million which is the current value of your property.
-If that amount wasn’t enough to fully built your farm the same as before; the remaining amount needed to finish the farm will be shouldered by you.
+Being said, if in any case your farm got burned to the ground and it needs to be built again; your insurance provider will just give you $3.5million which is the current value of your property.
+If that amount wasn’t enough to fully build your farm the same as before; the remaining amount needed to finish the farm will be shouldered by you.

 On the other hand, a Replacement Cost Value is a cost to replace property without deducting the depreciated price.
 Meaning, no matter how low the current value of your farm is when you file a claim, it doesn’t matter.
 You will still get the same amount of money when you bought your property.
-Under the property insurance, there are three sub-policies:
+Under property insurance, there are three sub-policies:

 A type of insurance that covers the home structure, including permanently attached fixtures and appliances but does not include furnishings or land.
 Most farmers use the Replacement Cost Value to compute costs needed to rebuild their homes in the event of a total loss.
 It takes into consideration the features and characteristics of a home to determine its value.
 Calculating your property’s correct value can be tricky.
 Hence, here are the things that you should do to properly determine its value: